What will be the cost of my procedure?

 What about rehab after my operation?

 We are able to arrange rehabilitation services for our patients, please contact the Private Patient Office if you require this service.

 Our accommodation consists entirely of comfortable, single occupancy rooms with en-suite bathrooms.
 They are equipped with a telephone, room service and televisions screening domestic and satellite channels.
 We also offer our patients a complimentary pack of toiletries for their stay with us.
 A newspaper is delivered daily and a wide variety of overseas papers are available on request.
 We have recently opened our new ward at Harefield Hospital which has 16 spacious rooms and 4 high dependency unit (HDU) private.
 If you have any further enquiries please contact the Private Patient Office.

 There are no set visiting times in place and we welcome your friends and family at most times.
 However we do ask them to remember that patients tire easily and need plenty of rest.
 The Intensive care (ITU) and the High Dependency Unit (HDU) do have limitations on the times and number of visits per patient.
 These are as follows:

 - AICU: 11:00-12:00pm and 4:00-7:00pm

 Can relatives stay in the rooms with patients?

-This is at the discretion of the ward sister or ward co-ordinator and normally only possible if the patient needs language help or additional personal care.
+This is at the discretion of the ward sister or ward co-ordinator and normally is only possible if the patient needs language assistance or additional personal care.

 Do you provide amenity beds?